EdinSolar/Standards/Firmware-Coding-Style.md

 * Executables do _not_ have an extension (no .o)

+##Chapter 0: Version Control & Code Review

+I don't need to say much on the reasoning behind using Git - it's pretty much a verboten standard nowadays anyway.

+Commit early and often, and use goddamn branches to make (big) changes - for a lot of the code in this project it is really important that strict rules and a safety mentality are applied to the firmware; I would prefer not to be killed because the driver interface decided to misbehave and deviate from the driver's input into a tree.

+As for review, go Torvalds style and call out crap code.
+People's pull requests should, unless they're trivial, all be thouroughly assessed by more than one peer.

 ##Chapter 1: Indentation

 Tabs are 8 characters, and thus indentations are also 8 characters.